 Form E: Notice of Change of Information

-May 1, 2024
+TBD

 NOTICE OF CHANGE OF INFORMATION

 A Market Participant must update, amend and/or correct the registration information previously submitted to ERCOT using this Notice of Change of Information (NCI).
 The Market Participant must notify ERCOT of any change to the information or additional information on any application or form that it has previously submitted to ERCOT according to the notification timeframe in the ERCOT Protocols or, if the Protocols do not contain a timeframe for the subject matters, at least 30 days before the change will take effect.
 Please fill out this form electronically, print and execute.
 Submit all changes and/or additional information by one of the following methods: 1) Market Information System (MIS); or 2) email to MPRegistration@ercot.com.